Brazilian wind power could provide three times more energy than all other electricity sources put together; it currently supplies 22 million homes

 Offshore wind farms could provide further options for Brazil.
 Based on a 2011 study, the Brazilian National Institute for Space Research (INPE) estimates that Brazil could harness up to 606 GW of wind power from its territorial waters, 57 GW of which would be from within 10 kilometers of the coast, where infrastructure is easier to build.
 However, ABEEólica does not foresee wind farms expanding offshore in the near future due to the expense, with costs as much as five times higher than on land.
 Petrobras announced in 2017, however, that it was drawing up plans to build Brazil’s first offshore wind farm off the coast of Guamaré in the state of Rio Grande do Norte.
 The aim is for the farm to begin operating in 2022.

-The wind sector gained momentum in Brazil in 2009 with the first exclusive wind energy auction
+A brief history The wind sector gained momentum in Brazil in 2009 with the first exclusive wind energy auction

 Brazil began paying greater attention to the potential of wind energy in 2001, when the country was suffering a major energy crisis that became known as “the blackout.”
 It needed to diversify its range of energy sources, and wind power was an option that could be quickly implemented.
 Later that year, the Proeólica Emergency Wind Energy Program was created, the goal of which was to sign wind power contracts worth 1,050 megawatts (MW) by the end of 2003.
 However, the initiative was not successful.